“The sooner you save, the faster your money can grow…”

 In last week’s post, “Life Insurance for Children and Grandchildren – The Surprising Benefits,” we revealed why many people decide to get life insurance for a child, from newborns to adult children.
 Among the benefits:

-- In a properly constructed policy, the cash value of a policy on a younger insured grows at an attractive rate of return for the policy owner, with no downside risk.
+- In a properly constructed policy, the cash value of a policy on a younger insured grows at an attractive rate of return for the policy owner.

 - Life insurance represents unparalleled estate planning benefits, such as the ability to transfer assets to the insured free of income, state, or gift taxes.